aryasoni98/AI-Interview/README.md

 - Run `$ pip install -r requirements.txt``
 - Launch `python app.py`

+The web app has been dockerized
+- First build the image, run `docker-compose build`
+- Then start/run the container, run `docker-compose up`

 ## How to Contribute to AI Interview System?

 - Take a look at the Existing [Issues](https://github.com/aryasoni98/AI-Interview/issues) or create your own Issues!